rolfsimoes/wtss/README.md

 **wtss.R** is a free and open source R client package for handling Web Time-Series Service (WTSS) in the client side.
 For more information on WTSS see  [its specification and documentation in the TWS site](https://github.com/e-sensing/tws).

-This R API is based on the orginal version developed by Alber Sanchez at https://github.com/albhasan/rwtss.
+This R Client API is based on the orginal version developed by Alber Sanchez at https://github.com/albhasan/rwtss.

 ## Prerequisites